ColtThomas/LightshowOnTheGo/README.md

 * The Dout signal alternates between the right and left channel every other clock cycle.
 Output is in pulse-density modulation (PDM)
  * Clk Low = Left Channel
 * The microphone is connected to some codec inside the FPGA
+* Demodulate the signal by using a low pass filter... and try to figure out why this works.

 ### TODO